-You can report potholes, damaged and missing signs, or other highway and bridge maintenance concerns to 1-800-FIX-ROAD.
+To report potholes, damaged and missing signs, or other highway and bridge maintenance concerns, please call 1-800-FIX-ROAD.

 What is the proper procedure for being hired and the status of the employment process?

 Non-Civil Service Employment: A current (less than 12 months old) Non-Civil Service Application Form STD-300

 , on file with the Governor's Office of Administration, Bureau of State Employment (BSE) indicating the type of position and geographic area of interest.
 When we fill entry-level positions, the BSE refers us candidates for interview and selection.
 Our selection must come from those candidates referred.
 Applications are usually available at the administrative offices of all Commonwealth Agencies.

 Civil Service Employment: All positions covered by Civil Service require a competitive examination, some written, some oral, and some through document review and evaluation.
 A candidate must make application to the State Civil Service Commission on Form SCSC-1

 for an active examination for a classification title for which they qualify.
 The commission notifies the candidates following scoring.
 When entry level positions are filled, we request an employment list from the Commission, schedule candidate interviews and make selections in accordance with their established rules and procedures